Make the Most of Your Year-End With These Six Questions

 These six simple questions help me clear the mental and emotional clutter from the past year so that I can look more clearly and honestly at what my priorities are – on all fronts – over the coming year.

-- What were the most significant events of the past year?
+- What were the most significant events or break-through moments of the past year?
 List 2 or 3 you most want to remember, acknowledge or appreciate.

 - What’s one thing you accomplished this year that you’re truly proud of?